 The scriptures tell us to learn line upon line through faith.
-A good example of this is from the below verses of reveled scripture we can see that Adam was performing an action out of faith.
-He did not understand why he was doing it at first but “after many days” of showing faith the meaning of the commandment was reveled to Adam.
+A good example of this is from the below verses of revealed scripture we can see that Adam was performing an action out of faith.
+He did not understand why he was doing it at first but “after many days” of showing faith, the meaning of the commandment was revealed to Adam.

 And after many days an angel of the Lord appeared unto Adam, saying: Why dost thou offer sacrifices unto the Lord?
 And Adam said unto him: I know not, save the Lord commanded me.

 And then the angel spake, saying: This thing is a similitude of the sacrifice of the Only Begotten of the Father, which is full of grace and truth.

 I’m sure we all have had commandments that we followed out of faith, despite not understanding the why behind it; however, that are also times when through a journey of faith, study, prayer, and patience, we come to understand it better.
 Having been on this journey we get the privilege of greater understand and experience.

 With this greater understanding and experience, we are now able to take on greater challenges of learning and growing our understanding.
 As it says in scriptures such as: Isaiah 28:10,13; Doctrine and Covenants 98:12; and 2 Nephi 28:30, we can follow this pattern to learn “line upon line, precept upon precept” as we continue to gain greater understandings about the gospel and our purpose on earth.